-Section 76(1) of the Road Traffic Act 1961 and section 62 of the Civil Liability Act 1961 (the Civil Liability Act) provide limited exceptions to this rule.
+Section 76(1) of the Road Traffic Act 1961 (Section 76(1)) and section 62 of the Civil Liability Act 1961 (the Civil Liability Act) provide limited exceptions to this rule.
 For example, a claimant in a road traffic accident is entitled to claim against the insurance company of the owner or driver of the other vehicle involved in the accident.
+The decision in Bin Sun v Jason Price and John Price [2018] IEHC 201, in April 2018, which concerned Section 76(1), provided useful guidance on the circumstances where a party, such as an insurer, can be joined as a co-defendant against the wishes of the plaintiff, including that the interests of justice are served by adding the insurer and that the court's interests would be served in seeing the litigation being properly conducted, and in such a way that is just and fair and in the interests of the insurer.
 In circumstances where an insured under a liability insurance policy becomes bankrupt or dies (individual), is wound up (company) or dissolved (partnership or other incorporated association), a third party may have a direct action against the insurer under section 62 of the Civil Liability Act.

 The scope and operation of section 62 of the Civil Liability Act is quite limited following clarification by the High Court in recent years.
-The Irish courts have confirmed that liability in the underlying claim against the insured must be established before the insurer can be joined to proceedings or sued.
-The Irish courts will recognise a valid repudiation by an insurer, a claimant cannot remedy a breach by an insured of the insurance policy (McCarron v Modern Timber Homes Limited (in liquidation) [2013] 1IR 169, Shaun McColgan, Daniel McColgan v Quinn Insurance Limited (unreported) High Court [3 December 2012] and Yun Bing Hu v Duleek Formwork Limited (in liquidation) and Aviva Direct Ireland Limited [2013] IEHC 50).
+Irish courts have confirmed that liability in the underlying claim against the insured must be established before the insurer can be joined to proceedings or sued.
+Courts will recognise a valid repudiation by an insurer; a claimant cannot remedy a breach by an insured of the insurance policy (McCarron v Modern Timber Homes Limited (in liquidation) [2013] 1IR 169, Shaun McColgan, Daniel McColgan v Quinn Insurance Limited (unreported) High Court [3 December 2012] and Yun Bing Hu v Duleek Formwork Limited (in liquidation) and Aviva Direct Ireland Limited [2013] IEHC 50).